Family and Friends Service

 Our support group members find understanding, strength and hope from those family members, partners or friends, whose common experience can often be guilt, which can then drive the enabling behaviour.
 The group experience will affirm that it is the user who is always responsible for their choices and behaviours and must therefore face the consequences of their addiction.

-All sessions are facilitated by fully qualified and experienced counsellors and run on Thursday from our Stevenage centre.
-In St Albans sessions are Tues afternoon and all day Thursday.
+All sessions are facilitated by fully qualified and experienced counsellors and run on Wednesday from our Stevenage centre.
+In St Albans sessions are Thursdays.

 Please call 01438 355649 (Stevenage) or 01727 854479 (St Albans)